jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```

 Using `Div` as receiver type in the example above allows you to access the specific attributes and events of your
 container-element from your content-lambda.
-Use `RenderContext` if this is not necessary or intended.
+Use `RenderContext` where this is not necessary or intended.

 ### Inline Styles